Xon77/Live4Life/README.md

   - [TabbedView](https://github.com/jmuxfeldt/TabbedView) (deprecated, but necessary for GUI [wslib](https://github.com/supercollider-quarks/wslib)'s MasterEQ),
   - [TabbedView2](https://github.com/jmuxfeldt/TabbedView2) (for GUI),
   - [TabbedView2_QT](https://github.com/jmuxfeldt/TabbedView2_QT) (for GUI),
-  - [Twister](https://github.com/scztt/Twister.quark) (for MIDI Fighter Twister controllers; since it is not in the Quarks directory, you can install it via `Quarks.install("https://github.com/scztt/Twister.quark")`.),
+  - [Twister](https://github.com/scztt/Twister.quark) (you have to install it, even if you don't have a MIDI Fighter Twister controller; since it is not in the Quarks directory, you can install it via `Quarks.install("https://github.com/scztt/Twister.quark")`.),
   - [Unit-Lib](https://github.com/GameOfLife/Unit-Lib) (for the 2D trajectory editor),
   - [WFSCollider-Class-Library](https://github.com/GameOfLife/WFSCollider-Class-Library) (for the 2D trajectory editor),
   - [WarpExt](https://github.com/supercollider-quarks/WarpExt) (for warp synths),